Amalraj99thomas/Coding-practice/structify-assignment/Readme.md

 `base_id` will contain 2n integer labels, each label appearing twice.

 3. Sort Endpoints `sorted(endpoints)`: Sorting all endpoints (start and end points of chords) based on their radian measures.

-### The idea behind the algorithm is to go through `sorted(endpoints)` once.
-When a label i is seen for the first time, an interval is opened for it.
-When i is seen again, we close its interval and find out how many intervals have been opened and **not closed** since i was first seen.
-Each of these represents an intersection between chord i and some other chord.

 4. Segment Tree: Implementing a segment tree data structure to manage active intervals (open chords).
 The segment tree supports insertion, deletion, and querying the number of active intervals within a range using lazy propogation technique.